This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is chest pain treated?

 Medicines may be given to treat the cause of your chest pain.
 Examples include pain medicine, anxiety medicine, or medicines to increase blood flow to your heart.
 Do not take certain medicines without asking your healthcare provider first.
 These include NSAIDs, herbal or vitamin supplements, or hormones (estrogen or progestin).
+You may need to have one or more stents placed if your chest pain is caused by blockage in your heart.
+A stent is a wire mesh tube that helps hold your artery open.

 What are some healthy living tips?